WHOIGit/PhytO-ARM/super-sipper-documentation.md

 ```

-## Running Super-Siper
+### Starting Super-Siper

 Confirm that the IFCB is powered up.
-Start IFCBAcquire and confirm that webUI is loading properly.
+Start IFCBAcquire and confirm that webUI is loading properly using normal IFCB desktop applications.
 Consider running a cleaning cycle or a debubble to confirm DAQ and fluids ports are working properly.

 Next, on the rPi, confirm that the IFCB and two digital logger switches are all reachable on the local network from the rPi: